Women of the World Poetry Slam

-The Women of the World Poetry Slam (WoWPS) is an annual poetry slam put on by Poetry Slam, Inc. The tournament features individual slam poets from around the world that "live their lives as women" competing to be the highest ranked woman poet in the world.
+The Women of the World Poetry Slam (WoWPS) (since 2021 known as Womxn of the World Poetry Slam) is an annual international poetry competition and festival.
+The poetry slam is open to "people 18 years and older who navigate the world as and/or identify as womxn".

 History

 In 2008, the Women of the World Poetry Slam (WoWPS) was introduced, in which only female and female-identified poets are allowed to compete.
-WoWPS was the brainchild of Kimberly Simms (PSI EC 2005-2007) and Deborah Marsh.
+WoWPS was the brainchild of Kimberly J. Simms (PSi EC 2005-2007) and Deborah Marsh.
 The first WoWPS was held in Detroit, Michigan and the first champion was Andrea Gibson.

 Each tournament is held in a different city.
 Candidate cities submit bids and go through a vetting process.

 In late 2015, the languaging around inclusion was updated to read: "Competition at WOWps is limited to poets who live their lives as women.
-Qualified poets include female assigned or identified individuals who are PSi members and are 18+ years of age, including gender non-conforming individuals."
+Qualified poets include female assigned or identified individuals who are PSi members and are 18+ years of age, including gender non-conforming individuals".
+However, as of 2020, participants do not need to be PSi members and the name of the competition is now "Womxn of the World Poetry Slam".